If your computer is not recognizing the USB connection it could be one of a few things:

 Any luck with any of the above tips?
 If not, there is the possibility of a compatibility issue with the SD card.
 If you have a separate SD card slot or SD card reader to connect the card to the computer, please do so.
 If the SD card is recognized in the card reader, please download the files using the reader and then reformat the SD card to see if that allows it to be recognized when connected via the camera.
 If the SD card is not recognized in a separate card reader either, then there is an issue with computer and SD card compatibility which reformatting the card might resolve.

-If reformatting or any of the other tips don't work, please use the link on the bottom right of the page to contact GoPro Customer Support for further assistance.
+If reformatting or any of the other tips don't work, please contact GoPro Customer Support for further assistance.